scotte/nicstat/README.md

 Thanks.

 If any changes are made to the upstream source, I will merge them in in an attempt to keep this tree in sync with upstream.

-Pull requests are welcome for any additional bugs of features as well.
+Pull requests are welcome for any additional bugs or features as well.

 License
 =======